 You'll need to be over 18, an Australian resident and currently employed.
 A good credit history will help your application.

-Repayment terms up to 3 years.
+Loan terms up to 3 years.

 You'll need to be earning at least $500 a week and be 18 years old, a permanent Australian resident and in regular paid employment.